santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-through-power-app.md

 The automation process follows these steps:

 1. **Trigger:** Power Apps submission starts the flow.
-2. **Data Retrieval:** Get customer details and fetch the agreement template from Sharepoint Documents.
+2. **Data Retrieval:** Get customer details and fetch the agreement template from SharePoint Documents.
 3. **Signature Process:** Create an envelope via SignatureAPI, add recipient details, and attach the DOCX.
 4. **Monitoring:** Wait for the agreement to be signed.
-5. **Storage & Notification:** Save the signed document in Sharepoint and notify the business via email.
+5. **Storage & Notification:** Save the signed document in SharePoint and notify the business via email.

 Here’s what your final Power Automate flow will look like: